Hands on Me (EP)

-Hands on Me is the debut extended play by South Korean singer Chungha.
+Hands on Me is the debut extended play by South Korean singer Chung Ha.
 It was released on June 7, 2017 by MNH Entertainment and distributed by CJ E&M Music.
 It consists of five songs, including the title track "Why Don't You Know" featuring rapper Nucksal.
 A music video for the title track was also released on June 7.

 The EP was a commercial success peaking at number 8 on the Gaon Album Chart.

 Background and release

 After parting ways with her former group I.O.I in January 2017, MNH Entertainment announced their plans to have the singer debut as a solo artist within the year.
 On March 15, a representative from the company stated she would be debuting in April with an album.

 On April 21, she released the single "Week" which would eventually be included in the album along with its music video but the album itself would not be released until a few months later.
 The company then revealed on May 16 that the singer will release her debut album in the next month.

 The 5-track EP was released on June 7 with the lead single, "Why Don't You Know" which features rapper Nucksal.
-In an interview with The Korea Herald on June 8, Chungha shared her worries about going solo after promoting with I.O.I for less than a year as a result of winning a spot in the group when she competed in the Mnet survival program Produce 101 but also stated "going solo was the fastest way to show" her "true self".
+In an interview with The Korea Herald on June 8, Chung Ha shared her worries about going solo after promoting with I.O.I for less than a year as a result of winning a spot in the group when she competed in the Mnet survival program Produce 101 but also stated "going solo was the fastest way to show" her "true self".
 She also explained the meaning behind the album title and said the word "hand" gave her a warm feeling and was a reference to being chosen by fans to become a member of I.O.I.

 Promotion

-Chungha performed songs from her new album at a showcase held on the same day as the album release.
+Chung Ha performed songs from her new album at a showcase held on the same day as the album release.
 She made her debut stage on June 8 at M!
 Countdown.
 She also performed the song on various South Korean music programs like Show Champion, Music Bank, Show!
 Music Core and Inkigayo.